ZiRRuSH/fuqaz/README.md

 - [Python](https://www.python.org/downloads/) 3.10+ recommended.
 - A local [Ollama](https://ollama.com/download) install with at least one working model.
-- A Discord bot token from the [Discord Developer Portal](https://discord.com/developers/applications). (instructions below)
+- A Discord bot token from the [Discord Developer Portal](https://discord.com/developers/applications).
-- Optional: a local [SearXNG](https://docs.searxng.org/) stack if you want to allow internet searches. (no direct scraping/fetches)
+- Optional: a local [SearXNG](https://docs.searxng.org/) stack if you want to allow internet searches.

 ## Install